Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Dennis Earl Phelps
+Deputy Sheriff Dennis Earl Phelps

-Fresno County Sheriff's Department, California
+Fresno County Sheriff's Office, California

-End of Watch: Monday, May 20, 2002
+End of Watch Monday, May 20, 2002

 Reflections for Deputy Sheriff Dennis Earl Phelps